SVVSDICAI/fishNET-documentation/Raspberry-pi.md

 sudo raspi-config
 ```
 Go to `System Options` > `Boot / Auto Login` and select `Console`.
 Upon the next reboot the desktop will be disabled.  **NOTE**, performing this step will prevent you from interfacing with the Pi over VNC, so do not disable the desktop if you would like to use VNC.

+## Software on the Pi
+Thanks to the Pi's versatile computing capabilities, it can serve various needs within the FishNET framework:
+- The Pi can record video at regular intervals and store the footage locally.
+The video is offloaded by connecting to the Pi directly after the deployment is complete.
+This is the most straightforward approach and what we implemented for our first deployment in a remote waterway environment.
+Example code to capture video at regular intervals can be found [here](TODO create a Code directory and add example code for this functionality).
+- The Pi can stream video to streaming services such as Youtube.
+This enables constant, 24/7 footage capture, ensuring the maximum possible odds of capturing fish.
+This solution does require a wireless radio setup as described in [connectivity](./connectivity.md), or for the pi to be connected directly to the internet.
+The AI backend can then be configured to run the live stream through the fish detection model.
+- The Pi can run the AI backend directly, only saving footage that it determines to contain a fish.
+This approach requires Tensorflow 2 to be installed on the Pi, and a local video stream for the backend to monitor.
+This can be done, but will drastically increase the Pi's power usage.
+A Pi 4 will be needed for the best results, further hurting efficiency.
+This approach does have the benefit of not needing a separate backend to filter images of fish.